apache/shardingsphere/docs/blog/content/material/alpha.en.md

 ![](https://shardingsphere.apache.org/blog/img/alpha1.jpg)

 It can be seen from the figure that the distributed job node of ElasticJob-Lite obtains the master node through election, and shards through the master node.
-After the fragmentation is completed, the master node and the slave node are the same, and both execute tasks in a self-scheduled manner.
+After the fragmentation is completed, the master node and the replica node are the same, and both execute tasks in a self-scheduled manner.

 **Process level scheduling**